rev-net/memo/pitch.md

 We need a growth-oriented solution that is sustainable, reliable, and massively scalable to help every business with an online presence realize their potential in the upcoming tokenized economy.

 We think revnets might be it: A win-win-win openly accounted-for growth engine, for investors, builders, and retail customers of open source and beyond.
 Built by developers who've helped facilitate over $185 million in ETH payments over their past 4 years of experience building and marketing Ethereum-based tokenization infrastructure.

+Importantly, revnets aren't just an esoteric tool for obscure internet subcultures.
+Blackrock CEO Larry Fink and prominent others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
+We've understood this for years.
+We think revnets will participate in the mainstream's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues, fundraises, and financial partnerships throughout the globe.
+Revnets are the SAFE and C-Corp agreements of this economy but 100x better.

 We're deploying a $REV revnet that'll capture 2.5% of all funds cashed out from fundraises and revenues from all revnets.
 We invite you to take part in $REV, the first 90 days favor grassroots investors on equal terms.
 We're also supporting the launch of revnets for ten other spectacular projects we've been working with, showcasing the power of this financial instrument and the role it can play in our economy.